-The list of past KARS presidents includes Dave Greer, N4KZ; Gary Miracle, KM4BG; Dick Baynham, N9RR; Jim Brooks, KY4Z; Ed Fowler, K4EEF; Kyle Brooks, KI4JGU (my apologies to anyone left off the list).
-Chandler Young, W4CMY is currently serving as president.
+The list of past NCRC presidents includes Dave Greer, N4KZ; Gary Miracle, KM4BG; Dick Baynham, N9RR; Jim Brooks, KY4Z; Ed Fowler, K4EEF; Kyle Brooks, KI4JGU; Chandler Young, W4CMY (my apologies to anyone left off the list).
+John Czerwinski, KE4KBM is currently serving as president.

-Like any radio club, KARS has seen both active and dormant times.
+Like any radio club, NCRC has seen both active and dormant times.
 In the end, a club is nothing with its members, whom volunteer their services to make the club function.

 NETS & REPEATER.
 In an effort to support the new license privileges that were allowed by Novice Enhancement which gave Novices 10 meters phone privileges in March 1987, the KARS 10-Meter Net was launched.
 At the time there was no repeater in Bardstown, and most Bardstown hams met on the Springfield 2-meter repeater owned by Murray Walker, W4SJH.
 A 2-meter net was also started for the same reason.

-Like the club itself, the KARS nets were also informal, but served as meetings “on the air” and a place for hams to discuss radio-related events and enjoy the hobby together.
+Like the club itself, the NCRC nets were also informal, but served as meetings “on the air” and a place for hams to discuss radio-related events and enjoy the hobby together.